cleatsandcode/Napkin/README.md

 The best ideas start on a napkin.
 This is a lightweight development kit for HTML5 and CSS.

-I initially created this, so while I'm out and about I can still rapidly create prototypes without an internet connection to download jQuery liobraries or reference any meta tags.
+I initially created this, so while I'm out and about I can still rapidly create prototypes without an internet connection to download jQuery libraries or reference any meta tags.

 ##Features:
 * Barebones HTML5 template